Wood fuel: Combustion by-products

 As with any fire, burning wood fuel creates numerous by-products, some of which may be useful (heat and steam), and others that are undesirable, irritating or dangerous.

 One by-product of wood burning is wood ash, which in moderate amounts is a fertilizer (mainly potash), contributing minerals, but is strongly alkaline as it contains potassium hydroxide (lye).
 Wood ash can also be used to manufacture soap.

 Smoke, containing water vapor, carbon dioxide and other chemicals and aerosol particulates, including caustic alkali fly ash, which can be an irritating (and potentially dangerous) by-product of partially burnt wood fuel.
 A major component of wood smoke is fine particles that may account for a large portion of particulate air pollution in some regions.
 During cooler months, wood heating accounts for as much as 60% of fine particles in Melbourne, Australia.

 Significant quantities of volatile organic compounds are released from the combustion of fuel wood.
 Large quantities of smaller oxygenate species are released during the combustion process, as well as organics formed from the depolymerisation reaction of lignin such as phenolics, furans and furanones.
 The combustion of fuel wood has also been shown to release many organic compounds into the aerosol phase.
 The burning of fuel woods has been shown to release organic components over a range of volatilities, over effective saturation concentrations, C*, from 101-1011 μg m−3.
 The emissions from fuel wood samples collected from the Delhi area of India were shown to be 30 times more reactive with the hydroxyl radical than emissions from liquefied petroleum gas.
 Furthermore, when comparing 21 polycyclic aromatic hydrocarbons emitted from the same fuel wood samples from Delhi, emissions from fuel wood were around 20 times more toxic than emissions from liquefied petroleum gas.

-Slow combustion stoves increase efficiency of wood heaters burning logs, but also increase particulate production.
-Low pollution/slow combustion stoves are a current area of research.
-An alternative approach is to use pyrolysis to produce several useful biochemical byproducts, and clean burning charcoal, or to burn fuel extremely quickly inside a large thermal mass, such as a masonry heater.
-This has the effect of allowing the fuel to burn completely without producing particulates while maintaining the efficiency of the system.